 - is left uncofigured and so defaults to 30000000 bytes (<30 Mb)

 So any aritfact larger than maxAllowedContentLength is discarded by IIS

 Check the settings value and try to rerun your build

 Prerelease packages are not visible in the TeamCity NuGet feed

 Problem.
 Prerelease packages are not visible in the TeamCity NuGet feed.

 Cause.
 NuGet clients prior to version 3 fail to list prerelease packages if the package version violates the required format.

 Packages indexing is slow in TeamCity NuGet feed

 Problem.
 After TeamCity server host machine move or upgrade to the TeamCity 2017.1 build metadata can be reset.

 Cause.
-TeamCity NuGet feed relies on build metadata and packages re-indexing can take a lot of time depending on number of packages and idle time of TeamCity server.
+The TeamCity NuGet feed relies on build metadata, and packages re-indexing can take a lot of time depending on the number of packages and the idle time of the TeamCity server.